 12 Ways to Avoid Depression This Holiday Season

-But with some easy-to-implement strategies, it’s possible to manage the additional busyness that accompanies the holidays.
-To help you survive the seasons, follow these mood-boosting, stress-busting tips…
+But with some easy-to-implement strategies, it’s possible to overcome the holiday blues and keep depressive symptoms under control.
+To help you put a smile on your face this season, follow these mood-boosting, stress-busting tips.

 1. Talk It Out

 Many people aren’t comfortable talking about their feelings.
 However, opening up about personal struggles can have big benefits for those who deal with depression.
-Whether in a support group or with a therapist, talking it out can help reduce your sense of isolation and provide relief from your symptoms.
 Let friends and family know when you’re emotionally overwhelmed.
+And if you don’t have family or live too far away to connect with them, seek out a support group or see a therapist.
+Talking it out can help reduce your sense of isolation and provide relief from your symptoms.
 Seek professional help if necessary, but don’t fight your battles on your own.

-Somewhere in your busy schedule, make time for yourself.
-Spending just 15 minutes a day by yourself – without distractions – may refresh your thoughts.
-Find something that reduces stress, clears your mind, slows your breathing and restores inner calm.
+Almost 50% of all American women experience increased stress during the holidays, according to the American Psychological Association.
+And this leads to some unhealthy coping mechanisms, such as eating or drinking alcohol.
+It’s important to find better ways to deal with the added stress.
+For example, spending just 15 minutes a day by yourself—without distractions—may refresh your thoughts.
+Find something that reduces stress, clears your mind, slows your breathing, and restores inner calm.
 Repeating simple words like “May I be safe and secure” can increase positive emotions and decrease negative ones.
-Research has shown that such Loving Kindness Meditations (LKM) can minimize pain, migraine headaches and the symptoms of PTSD.
+Research has shown that such Loving Kindness Meditations (LKM) can minimize pain, migraine headaches, and the symptoms of PTSD.

 3. Just Say No